-Remember that scholarship application procedures can take several months to complete, so it is important to start in plenty of time.
+Remember that scholarship application procedures can take several months, so it is important to start on time.

 Funding of the PhD research can be done through:

 - an assistant mandate - salaried assistant;

-- an appointment to a research project that was requested by a promoter and subsidized assigned by internal (BOF) or external (international, national, regional, local) research resources;
+- an appointment to a research project that was requested by a promoter and funded by internal (BOF) or external (international, national, regional, local) research resources;

-- a personal doctoral fellowship (eg FWO-aspirant and analog mandates, SB-grant for strategic basic research, temporary mandate (opvangmandaat) of the Special Research Fund - BOF specific funds that grant scholarships);
+- a personal doctoral fellowship (e.g. FWO-aspirant and analog mandates, SB-grant for strategic basicresearch, temporary mandate ('opvangmandaat') of the Special Research Fund (called 'BOF'), specific funds that grant scholarships);

-Each of these statutes is associated with a particular application process, some (of appointment) form (scholarship or contract) and to a particular regulation (eligibility conditions, duration, etc.).
-Some of these articles are specifically designed to allow someone to prepare a PhD and can therefore not be combined with another activity or training.
+Each of these statutes is associated with a particular application process, a special form (of appointment) like scholarship or contract and to particular regulations (eligibility conditions, duration, etc.).
+Some of these statues are designed to specifically allow the candidate to solely prepare a PhD and can therefore not be combined with another activity or training.

-The information on funding can also be found on the website of the Department of Research Affairs & Innovation.
+More information about funding can be found on the website of the Department of Research Affairs & Innovation.